 Scammers and criminals frequently target people 50 years and older for financial abuse.
 Elder financial abuse is a crime that deprives older adults of their resources and independence.
-This cost seniors nearly $3 billion in 2021.
 But despite the threat, there are steps seniors and their loved ones can take to safeguard their wealth and independence.

 Tips for Seniors